kalp97/User-management-admins-in-PHP-Laravel/README.md

 #Epic:

 This is a FAQ project where users can ask questions and answers the questions.
-The new feature I have implemented is the Admin access where Admin can LOGIN with the Project Owner provided
+The new feature I have implemented is the Admin role, where  Admin can LOGIN with the Project Owner provided

 * E-mail ID:"adminss@njit.edu" (without the double quotes)
 * Password:"admins"            (without the double quotes)